menu

 Living in Newark

 Newark is a medium-sized city located in the state of Delaware.
-With a population of 30,453 people and 30 constituent neighborhoods, Newark is the third largest community in Delaware.
+With a population of 30,453 people and 30 associated neighborhoods, Newark is the third largest community in Delaware.

 Also of interest is that Newark has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Newark, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The per capita income in Newark in 2018 was $29,480, which is lower middle income relative to Delaware, and middle income relative to the rest of the US.
-This equates to an annual income of $117,920 for a family of four.
+The per capita income in Newark in 2018 was $32,240, which is middle income relative to Delaware and the nation.
+This equates to an annual income of $128,960 for a family of four.
 However, Newark contains both very wealthy and poor people as well.

-Newark is a very ethnically-diverse city.
+Newark is an extremely ethnically-diverse city.
 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newark residents report their race to be White, followed by Black or African-American.
 Newark also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.10% of the city’s residents.
-Important ancestries of people in Newark include Irish, German, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 10.57% of the city’s residents.
+Important ancestries of people in Newark include Irish, German, English, Italian, and Polish.

 The most common language spoken in Newark is English.
 Other important languages spoken here include Spanish and Chinese.